cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-absinthe.md

 permalink: /installing-absinthe
 redirect_from:
     - /absinthe
-discordNoticeText: For support in English, ask for help on the r/LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
+discordNoticeText: For support in English, ask for help on the LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
 pkgman: cydia
 ---